-Since joining the Virginia Tech community, I'm pleased to have met dedicated staff who tirelessly support our talented professors and administrators.
+Since joining the Virginia Tech community on July 31, 2017, I'm pleased to have met dedicated staff who tirelessly support our talented professors and administrators.
 Professors leading cutting-edge research and teaching our service-focused students to be bold and persistent as we encourage them to claim their place in the world.
 Together, I believe we have the power to be a force of change and impact humanity.

 Julia M. Ross